vespaman/Smoothieware-CHMT/README.md

 * Remove (or keep) the ESD protection network close to the connectors.
 (See benefits below).

 #### For both machines;
-* The USB-serial adapter is best kept as close to the controller boardd as possible, this is especially true if you decide to go for 3.3V signalling since it is very fast and more susceptible to external noise.
+* The USB-serial adapter is best kept as close to the controller board as possible, this is especially true if you decide to go for 3.3V signalling since it is very fast and more susceptible to external noise.
-* I have tested several USB-serial adapters (bridges), and found that the ones based on XR21B1420 works best (tested in linux only).
+* I have tested several USB-serial adapters (bridges), and found that the ones based on XR21B1420 (and siblings) works best (tested in linux only) because of very low latency.
 So far I have been using a XR21B1420IL28-0A-EVB, that I have stuffed just beside the control board with short wires.
 The serial adapter needs to power the isolators (needs be the same Volage as the signalling level of the serial bridge) e.g. 3.3V.
+Others usb-serial bridges may work, but introduce serious delays for short messages.
 * The ESD protection components are meant to protect the interface.
 This is needed especially if RS232 signalling levels are selected, and the RS232 are pulled outside the chmt casing.
 If 3,3V signalling levels, you probably should remove them, since the USB interface will be the interface to the outer world, and normally it already has protection.
 I have not tested to run my board with the ESD components fitted, so I don't know if it will work with them in place.
 But remember that orignial machine was for 115kbits, now we are running several mbits.
 If you remove them, you still need to make sure to put 0R resistors or solder blobs to complete the signal path.
 * Option: If you like to stay with rs232 levels for whatever reason, you can populate U33 with e.g. SN65C3232EDR instead, which will allow speeds up to 921600bps.
-You then also will need to add a few SMD 100nF caps around U33 on the unpopulated posistions.
+You then also will need to add a few SMD 100nF caps around U33 on the unpopulated positions.

 #### How to configure the serial port